roomate/Shell-Python/README.md

 ## `Fork` syscall
 This syscall is a very common, yet costly, mechanism for an operating system when multi-processing comes into play, and becomes necessary.
 To fork means replacing the calling process by a parent process and a child process.
 The child process is given its own **pid**, while the parent process inherits the same pid as the calling process.
 They are both run concurrently by the OS.
 However, when the children process has terminated, it is not directly suppressed by the OS.
 It first has to be reaped by the parent process beforehand, saying 'I did what I supposed to do, I can go in peace'. "terminated" here can have different meanings here, depending on the objective sought for, but the point here is that the child process have to let know in some way to the parent process that it can suppressed without issue by the OS.
 If by misfortune, the child process happens to be never reaped after terminating, it will turn into a [**zombie process**](https://en.wikipedia.org/wiki/Zombie_process), and might consumes resources and RAM memory for nothing.
 You do not want that, especially when your processor happens to deals with hundreds of concurrent processes.
 In practice, the parent process is said to wait for the child process with the syscall [**os.waitpid**](https://docs.python.org/3/library/os.html#os.waitpid), meaning it temporarily pauses here until given the order to continue.
-Note that the parent and child process do not need to belong to the same group of process, even if by default, they are.
+Note that the parent and child process do necessarily have to belong to the same group of process.
+By default though, they actually do belong to the same group of process.

+An obvious question now, why forking ?
+The answer lies once more in how non built-in methods are called by the process.
+The C program is ran by the syscall `execvp`.
+This command replaces the calling process with another one, and stops it once it executed the C file.
+Therefore, if you do not fork, you actually terminates your bash process after executing your command.
+But the shell is supposed to wait for the user to enter a new command line after executing the previous one.
+When forking, this is the child process that is terminated after executing the file, and that is perfectly fine, you do not want it to do something else.

 If you want a complete and visual display of the child+parent hierarchical relationship running on your computer, you can type [**pstree**](https://man7.org/linux/man-pages/man1/pstree.1.html) in your shell.